amrmhassan/sheaaka/timeline.md

+# allow the store to locate itself and the user also

+# fix locating the user sign up

+# allow the user to click a button to delay store sign up

 # delete all ads, trends , offers of a product when the store deletes it

 # add lazy loading images